This article originally appeared on VICE US

 VICE: You've compared François Hollande to George W. Bush.
 Can you explain why you made the comparison?

-Ramadan: What I meant was that Hollande's speeches right after the attacks had the exact same tone as Bush's after September 11th.
-And the tone is set with three ideas: First, these people don't share our values, they don't like democracy.
-Secondly, they want to scare us, we'll show them that we're not scared.
+Tariq Ramadan: What I meant was that Hollande's speeches right after the attacks had the exact same tone as Bush's after September 11.
+And the tone contains three ideas: First, these people don't share our values, they don't like democracy.
+Secondly, they want to scare us, so we'll show them that we're not scared.
 We will hit them and we will do it with more strength.
-Here we announce the strengthening of our Syria strikes.
-So, in the end, we are these people's victims.
-And this will justify internal policy.
-This answers to attack by a war surplus.
-And we also imply that you are either with us or against us, without necessarily explaining what that means, in terms of concrete actions in our foreign policy.
+So, in the end, the fact that we are these people's victims justifies our policies.
+And [Hollande] also implies that you are either with us or against us, without necessarily explaining what that means, in terms of concrete actions in our foreign policy.
 Like, how will you bomb Syria?
 Why?
-In that sense it's the exact same thing, this notion of revenge behind national unity.
+In that sense it's the exact same thing [as Bush], this notion of revenge concealed behind national unity.
 It's very emotional.
 And it's troubling, if we consider that Bush's answer in 2001 wasn't really appropriate.

-What can the West do about terrorism in Syria?
+What can the West do about Syria and the Islamic State?

-There are things we need to talk that we don't talk about, like the instability created in the Middle East, the objective alliances that lead to support for Israel and non-recognition of rights for Palestinians, all this is part of the general solution.
-But we'll also have to think about concrete politics: Iran has joined the regional coalition to fight Daesh, but we're working with Saudi Arabia at the same times, and these two countries are enemies.
+There are things we need to talk about that we don't talk about, like the instability created in the Middle East, the alliances that lead to support for Israel and non-recognition of rights for Palestinians—all this is part of the general solution.
+But we'll also have to think about concrete politics: Iran has joined the regional coalition to fight Daesh, but we're working with Saudi Arabia at the same time, and these two countries are enemies.

 How is Islamophobia evolving in France?